 But does religious enlightenment and freedom from the yoke of Creationist thought mean we will find ourselves living in an atheistic void?
 Certainly not!
 By shaking the very foundations upon which religion is based, Faith Without Religion will free you to believe in a higher power without the burden of guilt imposed by organized religion.

-In Faith Without Religion I examine all of the principle religious texts, not in isolation, but as a comparative study.
+In Faith Without Religion, I examine all of the principal religious texts, not in isolation, but as a comparative study.
 The results may shock you, as certainly they shocked me, but with knowledge comes enlightenment, without which we would still be living in the Dark Ages.

 Chapter 1: Judaism.